mlochbaum/BQN/problems.md

 ### Empty arrays lose type information
 A pretty fundamental problem with dynamically-typed array languages.
 Prototypes are intended to solve it, but they don't really.
 It doesn't help that the notion of type is fluid: elements of an array in one moment can be axis lengths in the next; did the numeric value go from not being type information to being type information?
 Inferred type might help here, particularly the ability of one part of the program to ask another part for type information during compilation.
 But that needs to be specified if programmers are going to rely on it, which sounds difficult.

-### Control flow with function selection has awkward syntax
-At the moment BQN has no control structures, instead preferring function recursion, iteration, and selection.
-Selection is awkward because the result of selecting from a list of functions is a subject syntactically.
-It also often doesn't need an argument, since it can refer to values from the containing function because of lexical scoping.
-There should possibly be a function that takes a function argument and invokes it, possible with an empty list as a dummy left argument.
-Somewhat like the modifier `{𝔽}`.

-*Potentially solved by multiple headers, blocks, and block returns.
-Needs reevaluation later.*

 ### Incoherent monad-dyad builtin pairs
 BQN inherits the functions `+×⌊⌈|`, and adds the functions `∧∨<>≠≡≢↕⍷`, that are only paired for their glyphs and not for any other reason (that is, both function valences match the symbol but they don't match with each other).
 I find there are just not enough good glyphs to separate all of these out, but I'm sure the pairings could be improved.

+### Control flow substitutes have awkward syntax
+At the moment BQN has no control structures, instead preferring operators, function recursion, and headers.
+When working with pure functions, these can be better than control structures.
+For more imperative programming they're a lot worse.
+Given that blocks without headers also end up with an unexpected type if you don't use the inputs, it's safe to say BQN isn't great for imperative programming overall.
+But that's a big loss, and it's very much worth fixing if it can be done with something like a single control structure that conditionally or repeatedly executes an immediate block.

 ### Glyphs are hard to type
 There's been a lot of work done on this.
 Still there, still a problem.
 On the other hand, glyphs are easy to read, and write by hand!